Interested in Tutoring?

 - Provide consistently high quality assistance to all students who request writing tutoring.

 - Uphold those high standards by succeeding in their own educational programs.

 - Participate fully in the tutor education program by reading the assigned professional journal articles, attending and engaging in all tutor education meetings, discussing the pedagogical and practical challenges and inspirations of daily tutoring in a professional manner with fellow tutors and the Writing Center Coordinator, and staying current with new approaches and practices.

 - Behave in a professional manner.
 Whether in the classroom or in the Center, tutors will always respect the authority and expertise of the instructor and the right of the student to learn in an academically enriched, positive environment.

 - Maintain regular attendance, as scheduled, in the Writing Center.

-- Assist in office duties as requested for the Center for Academic Development.
+- Assist in office duties as requested within the Tutoring Center.

-- Respect the confidentiality and academic needs of all students who use the services of the CAD.
+- Respect the confidentiality and academic needs of all students who use the services of the Tutoring Center.